drakeaharper/substitute-finder-app/README.md

 # Substitute Finder App

-A web application for finding substitute ingredients and recipes.
+A web application for finding substitute teachers for classes.

 ## Getting Started